Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Materials and methods

-Due to the non-rigid structure, absence of clear edges, or other discriminating features of a plume that can be extracted by supervised learning models, the task of ship plume segmentation can be compared to the non-trivial problem of sky cloud segmentation.
-The majority of cloud segmentation methods (e.g. \cite{long2006retrieving, li2011hybrid, dev2014systematic}) are focused on the maximally efficient usage of the only relevant discriminating feature: color.
-However, all these studies work with 3-channels RGB images.
-When dealing with a single-channel TROPOMI $\text{NO}_\text{2}$ data, the information content is limited even more.

-The current state-of-the-art approach for the segmentation of small images for biological applications is the U-Net architecture \cite{beljaards2020cross, cai2020dense}.
-The architecture consists of a contracting and an expansive path, where the convolution operators are followed by pooling and up-sampling operations respectively.
-In the case of medical imaging, however, the size of images rarely goes below $128\times128$ pixels.
-With the image resolution available to us, essential for the U-Net architecture sequence of pooling-based image size reductions becomes infeasible.

-Summing up, both from the remote sensing and the image processing perspective, the problem of segmentation of emission plumes from individual ships requires substantial methodological advancement.
-In both research domains the high noise and low spatial and temporal sampling are the major challenges.
-In the next section, we propose our method to deal with these challenges using multivariate supervised learning approaches.

-\section{Method}
+With the aim of reduction of the number of images where the ship plume cannot be visually detected, in our study, we only focus on ships with a speed that exceeds 14 kt.
+If two ships move in immediate proximity to each other, only the ship with the highest speed was taken into consideration.
+From the analysis were also excluded ships that are not involved in global trade, such as Yachts, Leisure Vessels, or Research Vessels.
+In Figure \ref{ship_nb}, the information about the dates used for this study as well as the number of ships per day studied is depicted.
+The differences in the number of ships per studied day can be caused by bad weather conditions on the measurement day.

+\subsection{Method}

+In this Subsection, we present the developed methodology.
+Taking advantage of the characteristics of the analyzed ship as well as wind conditions in the studied region, our approach allows the segmentation of $\text{NO}_\text{2}$ plume produced by the particular ship of interest distinguishing it from all the other concentration peaks in the surrounding area.
+The results produced by the proposed approach are easily interpretable and thus can be used as a reliable source of information by ship inspectors.

-In this Section, we present a developed methodology.
-The method allows the translation of the spatial information contained in TROPOMI images into a set of features, enabling the application of multivariate supervised models for the task of ship-plume segmentation.
-It consists of the following steps: an AIS data-based interpolation of the ship tracks at the moment and just before the satellite overpass, definition and enhancement of a ship plume image, definition of a ship sector that allows the further restriction of the analyzed area, normalization of the defined ship sector and further it split into smaller sub-regions, which, finally, gives the possibility to retrieve the set of necessary features.
+The method consists of the following steps: an AIS data-based interpolation of the ship tracks at the moment and just before the satellite overpass \ref{ship_tracks}, definition \ref{ship_plume_image} and enhancement \ref{moran} of a ship plume image, definition of a ship sector \ref{ship_sector} that allows the further restriction of the analyzed area, normalization of the defined ship sector and split of the normalized sector into sub-regions \ref{Feature_constraction} that, finally, give the possibility to retrieve the set of necessary features.
 These steps are described below.

-\subsection{Ship tracks}
+\subsubsection{Ship tracks}